 Amazon AMZN opened Monday up over 4% after announcing its new "Amazon Store Card Credit Builder."
 Partnered with Synchrony Bank SYF, the card will be marketed to those with low credit scores who would have a hard time getting a standard credit card from major providers such as Visa V or American Express AXP.

+With the card being exclusive to Amazon Prime members, the card may draw in more members.
+The card is targeted at those with subprime credit ratings and many of those with subprime credit scores may struggle to afford Amazon Prime at the moment.
+Amazon does have reduced membership fees for low income customers and the benefits of the new card may make it worth paying the reduced fees in order to have access to the card.
 Additionally, the card is a closed-loop and can only be used on Amazon’s website, meaning Amazon will receive all the revenues from any spending on the card.
 Although very small in terms of Amazon’s whole operation, it should provide a revenue boost while carrying very little risk to Amazon.

 Using the card for larger purchases also gives users the option of special financing.
 Purchases of $149 or more are eligible to apply for 0% financing for six to 24 months.
 Purchases of $300 or more are eligible for "Equal Pay Financing" where equal payments are made every month for 12 months at 0% APR.
 Although these options could cause consumers to overspend on items and products they may not be able to afford, it is a good opportunity for the right people.